Free Alternatives to Myriad Pro

 Is Source Sans Pro similar enough to Myriad Pro?

-Source Sans Pro achieves 88% similarity to Myriad Pro.
+Source Sans Pro achieves a FontAlternatives similarity score of 88% compared to Myriad Pro.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Myriad Pro and its free alternatives?